 3. LE MANS (1971) -- Having recovered from a near-fatal accident at Le Mans the year before, Michael Delaney returns to the 24-Hour classic to try his luck again.
 His machine: the brutal Porsche 917.
 The race proceeds like clockwork (no pun intended) until the following afternoon when Delaney crashes yet again, in a torrent of shattered fiberglass.
 This time, he limps away.
 In the closing minutes of the race, he takes over the team’s sister car in last-ditch effort to win the day for Porsche.
 Directed by Lee H. Katzin and starring Steve McQueen.
 McQueen is absolutely believable as laconic, hard-bitten racer Michael Delaney because he’s been there.
 In 1970 he drove a Porsche to second place in the Sebring 12-Hour.
 Filmed on location with ground-breaking-camera work.
 Minimal dialogue and minimal plot, “Le Mans” is strictly for aficionados.

 4. TO PLEASE A LADY (1950) -- They’re two of a kind: hard-bitten racer Mike Brannon (Clark Gable) and hard-bitten newspaper columnist Regina Forbes (Barbara Stanwyck).
 The plot is set in motion when Regina sees a driver perish as a result of Mike’s win-at-any cost aggression.
 Acting as judge and jury, she executes Mike in her column that results in his suspension.
 Relegated to carnival stunt driver, Mike begins a long climb back to the top, while Regina suffers a similar setback when a man she has attacked in her column commits suicide.
 Reconciliation, romance and racing follows, shot on location in Newark, New Jersey, Springfield, Illinois, Duquoin, Indiana, and the Indianapolis Motor Speedway.
 Directed by Clarence Brown with minimal rear-screen projection makes for Hollywood’s most realistic racing scenes up to the making of “Grand Prix” in 1966.
 Terrific dialogue.
 Clark Gable looks at home in a crash hat, and admitted afterward that he loved auto racing so much he would have done the movie for free.
-As she so often does, Barbara Stanwyck chews up the scenery with her grit and charm.
+As she so often did in many of her movies, Barbara Stanwyck chews up the scenery with her grit and charm.

 5. WINNING (1969) -- Obsessive Frank Capua (Paul Newman) takes time from his pursuit of winning races to marry a widow (Joanne Woodward) and adopt her son Charley (Richard Thomas is his first movie role).
 Life is fine until their month-long sojourn in Indianapolis, where Capua prepares tirelessly for the Memorial Day classic.
 While Capua spends all his waking hours at the Speedway, his on-track rival Lou Erding (Robert Wagner) takes his place in the affections of his lonely wife.
 Meanwhile, back at the Gasoline Alley garage, Capua bonds with his stepson between practice sessions.
 Dramatic and touching, “Winning” puts a human face on the men who pursue winning at any cost.
-A number of real-life drivers appear as themselves, including Dan Gurney, who provided the Indy cars and his garage for the film.
+A number of real-life drivers appear as themselves, including Dan Gurney (who provided the Indy cars and his garage for the film).
 Newman was so captivated that he took up motor racing and drove a race-prepped Nissan sports coupe to four SCCA championships.

 6. A MAN AND A WOMAN (1966) -- Anne, a young widow raising her daughter alone, and Jean-Louis, a race car driver raising his son alone, meet at the boarding school where both their children are enrolled.
 When Anne misses the last train back to Paris, Jean-Louis offers her a ride back.
 They enjoy each other’s company and agree to meet the following weekend at the boarding school where, as fate would have it, they fall in love.
 The following weekend Jean-Pierre competes in the Monte Carlo Rally in southeast France.
 Afterwards, he drives through the night to Paris to be with her the following morning.
 After making love, she tells him that she no longer wants to see him.
 There’s not much racing action, but there is an intelligent script, innovative direction and camerawork, and a great movie score.
 Anouk Aimee (“La Dolce Vita”) and Jean-Louise Trintignant (“And God Created Woman”) deliver sensationally nuanced performances.
 Oscar winner for Best Foreign Film and best Original Screenplay.

 7. GRAND PRIX (1966) -- Hard-luck American Pete Aron (James Garner) is fired for causing his teammate Scott Stoddard to crash into the Monaco harbor.
 Failing to land a new ride with Ferrari, Aron pursues a new career as racing commentator for ABC’s Wide World of Sports.
 After one race, he quits in order to accepts a ride with an up-and-coming Japanese team.
 While Stoddard mends in the hospital, his bored wife takes up with Aron who is winning races again.
 Defending world champion Jean-Pierra Sarti, meanwhile, crashes but is not seriously hurt.
 Trapped in a loveless marriage, Sarti begins seeing an American fashion writer.
 Not to be outdone, his dashing and footloose Ferrari teammate Nino Barlini scores with a young, equally footloose French girl.
 Stoddard recovers and wins three races to put himself back in contention for the championship.
 The seasons concludes at the treacherous Monza Autodrome, with all four drivers sharing an equal shot at winning the Drivers’ World Championship.
 Who will win?
 And what will become of their love affairs?
 “Grand Prix” was a highly-touted, high tech, big budget movie let down by a cheesy Hollywood script.
 Garner did his own stunt driving (and suffered burns to his neck from a stunt that went wrong).
-Besides Garner, the international cast includes: Shakespearean actor Brian Bedford (miscast as Scott Stoddard), Yves Montand of France, Toshiro Mifune of Japan, and heartthrob Antonio Sabato of Italy.
+Besides Garner, the international cast includes: Shakespearean actor Brian Bedford (miscast as Scott Stoddard), Yves Montand of France, Toshiro Mifune of Japan, and Italian heartthrob Antonio Sabato of Italy.

 8. THE CROWD ROARS (1932) -- Cocky Joe Greer (James Cagney) has everything going his way.
 He wins a lot, and his girlfriend Lee adores him a lot.
 But he drinks a lot too, and won’t introduce Lee to his parents (because she’s “not good enough”).
 After winning the Indy 500, he returns home to California and finds out his kid brother Eddie wants to be like him--race cars, and date Lee’s girlfriend Anne (Joan Blondell).
 Joe decides to help Eddie become a race car driver while poisoning Eddie’s relationship with Anne.
 When Joe’s friend and competitor Spud dies in a fiery crash that he caused, Joe quits racing and becomes a skid-row drunk.
 Eddie, meanwhile, dates Anne and wins a string of races in the east.
 The movie culminates at the Indy 500.
 Great racing footage from several Southern California speedways that have since been bulldozed to make way from shopping malls--Ascot Park, Carrell Speedway, and Culver City Speedway.
 Also, check out those nylon racing helmets--talk about vintage.
 Written and directed by Howard Hawks, who would later direct “Sergeant York,” “The Big Sleep,” “His Girl Friday,” “Gentlemen Prefer Blondes,” “Rio Bravo” and another racing flick, in 1965, “Redline 7000” starring James Caan.